ifmeo-hamburg/seaocn/seaocn-cb/overview/schedule.md

 2. 9 April
 3. 16 April
 4. 23 April
-5. 30 April - possible deviation
+5. 30 April - possible deviation (no deviation)
 6. 7 May
 7. 14 May
 - 21 May - No class: Pfingsten
-8. 28 May - possible deviation (2nd week, Seepraktikum)
+8. 28 May - possible deviation (2nd week, Seepraktikum).
+Eleanor not available - alternate instructor.
 9. 4 June -
-10. 11 June - possible deviation
+10. 11 June - possible deviation.
+Eleanor/Emelie not available - alternate instructor.
 11. 18 June
 12. 25 June
 13. 2 July